The following NPCs are recurring characters in our Woodland Warriors game.

 Dimble: HD 1, HP 10, Dex 10, Defense 2, scales AP1, bite 1D3

-Doctor Salisbury is a travelling medicine sales-squirrel.
+Doctor Salisbury is a traveling medicine sales-squirrel.
 His colorful wagon is often seen passing through the Alder Vale area.
-Part huckster, part alchemist and part entertainer, the good doctor provides a variety of tonics, elixirs, unguents and salves for anything that ails a creature.
+Part huckster, part alchemist and part entertainer, the good doctor provides a variety of tonics, elixirs, unguents, and salves for anything that ails a creature.
 If asked about his credentials he will produce a diploma from the Upper Alder Vale University – a school nobody seems to have heard of.
 Doctor Salisbury is not a fighter, but he usually has 1D3 explosive concoctions of his own devising secreted in his pockets.
 The do 1D6 damage with a blast radius of 6 paws.
 The Doctor will not sell his grenados, but may give characters a few if they aid him or their need is great.

 Doctor Salisbury: Talespinner, Level 1, HD 1, HP 4, Dex 11, Defense 2, no armor, walking stick 1D3, thrown grenado 1D6